satellytes/satellytes.com/blog-posts/angular-inject-the-injector.md

 The `SubscriptionComponent` is guaranteed to invoke the one service through `ngOnInit` as described by the parent class plus it can access the `subscribe` method from the parent class as the service `mySubscribeService` is readily available to be invoked by `subscribe()`.

-Things get complicated the moment library authors starts to get a little more advanced.
-Look at the following slightly more advanced component.
+Things get complicated the moment library authors implement slightly more advanced use cases, like in the following component.

 ```typescript
 @Component({